DEVSENSE/phptools-docs/docs/vs/Debugging/stepping.md

 ![Step commands](imgs\step-into.png)

 > **Note**: In the previous picture, **Step into** has broken at the first line with the statement, and not at `{`, as it is the usual behavior in Visual Studio.
-The reason is thath PHP does not generate any instruction there to break on.
+The reason is that PHP does not generate any instruction there to break on.

 **Step Over** will execute the next statement, but if it is a call to a function, then the entire function will be executed.
 This allows you to easily skip functions when you are not interested in debugging them.
 Check the **Debug**, **Step Over** menu to find the keyboard shortcut (typically <kbd>F10</kbd>).